Druitt Hall Community Association - Logo

 The Friends of Druitt Hall fought hard to save the hall and in 2014,

-after much work by Christchurch Citizens Association and many others,
+after much work by Christchurch Citizens Association, Alastair Somerville-Ford and many others,

 the Council granted a 3-year Lease to Druitt Hall Community Association CIO.